Philadelphia Visitor Guide

 Thanal Indian Tavern [1939 Arch St.]**

-This is my one pick for Indian food in Philly.
+This is my pick for Indian food in Philly.

 Han Dynasty [3711 Market Street & 123 Chestnut St]*

-If you find a Wharton alumn who hasn't been to this Chinese restaurant, suspect that person never lived in Philly or tried Chinese food.
+If you find a Wharton alumn who hasn't been to this Chinese restaurant, suspect that person never lived in West Philly and tried Chinese food.

 Double Knot [120 South 13th St.]**